 Unlike the painting tradition, machine perceptions of landscape aren’t rooted in Byzantine art, but defined by platforms and training sets that humans provide.
 Leading image classifier platforms like Inception typically include a strange collection of species, including for instance many hundreds of dog breeds.
 These sets of animals and plants do not refer to any existing ecosystem, but are a hand-picked bunch of species that are of interest to humans in some way.
 When such an AI is introduced to a real-world terrain these pretrained sets prove about as relevant as cat-videos to an marine-ecologist.
 In fact when we turned the camera-eye to the direct surroundings of the Kilpisjarvi Biological Research Station during our Ars Bioarctica residency in the Finnish Arctic in 2018, it was looking out across a snow-covered terrain full of hundreds of birch trees, lichen-covered rocks and perhaps some passing birds, but when we asked the AI what it saw it told us it saw snowmobiles.
 There were none.
 It was hallucinating.
 It was hallucinating a landscape full of snow-mobiles.
 And perhaps more strikingly, it didn't see the trees.

 The world view in these platform A.I.s is largely populated by human artifacts, ranging from snowmobiles, to vacuum-cleaners, and even guillotines.
 The worldview of technology isn’t neutral.
 Our landscapes however, are still full of trees before they are planks, rocks before they are architecture, water before it is Evian.
 So, it turns out cyborgs do not dream of electric sheep, but have much more commodified imaginations as platform A.I.s of late capitalism grow up human centered.
 With much of our current environmental predicament stemming from anthropocentric bias, this raises the question: should our machines learn exclusively from humans, should their natural habitat be corporate, or do intelligent machines need training-forests, like orphaned Orangutans in Indonesian rehabilitation programmes?
-Do the artificial agents that are currently taking seat in corporate boardrooms need to spend their weekends floating around coral-reefs, volunteering at an organic farm, or wandering the tundra with reindeer?
-Should machines also learn directly from animals and plants?
+Do the artificial agents that are currently taking seat in corporate boardrooms deserve to spend their weekends floating around coral-reefs, hike across mountains, or get stuck in a swamp?
+What if machines also learn directly from animals and plants?

 In his explorations of a ‘parliament of things’ Bruno Latour leaves leaves the implementation up to others and there certainly remains the question whether a human can truly be an adequate representative of all the kinds of the things in such a parliament.
 Who or what can best vote in the interest of a birch, or, for that matter, for the air around it.
 Could an artificial agent be trained to see the world beyond an anthropocentric training sets?
 Could they - like Van Eyck - move beyond landscape of human symbols?
 If a machine is less confined to human classifications, would it come up with something radically different from Linnaean taxonomy?
 What features of natural phenomena would catch its attention and into what kinds of unknown bestiaries would it cluster them?
 We hope to explore such unknown worlds with the DeepSteward.